changeworld/azure-docs.ja-jp/articles/application-gateway/application-gateway-ssl.md

     ThumbprintAlgo : sha1RSA
     State..........: Provisioned

+> [!NOTE]
->[AZURE.NOTE] The certificate password has to be between 4 to 12 characters, letters, or numbers.
+> The certificate password has to be between 4 to 12 characters, letters, or numbers.
 Special characters are not accepted.
+>
+>

 ## <a name="configure-the-gateway"></a>Configure the gateway
 An application gateway configuration consists of multiple values.
 The values can be tied together to construct the configuration.

 The values are:

-- **Back-end server pool:** The list of IP addresses of the back-end servers.
+* **Back-end server pool:** The list of IP addresses of the back-end servers.
 The IP addresses listed should either belong to the virtual network subnet or should be a public IP/VIP.
-- **Back-end server pool settings:** Every pool has settings like port, protocol, and cookie-based affinity.
+* **Back-end server pool settings:** Every pool has settings like port, protocol, and cookie-based affinity.
 These settings are tied to a pool and are applied to all servers within the pool.
-- **Front-end port:** This port is the public port that is opened on the application gateway.
+* **Front-end port:** This port is the public port that is opened on the application gateway.
 Traffic hits this port, and then gets redirected to one of the back-end servers.
-- **Listener:** The listener has a front-end port, a protocol (Http or Https, these values are case-sensitive), and the SSL certificate name (if configuring SSL offload).
+* **Listener:** The listener has a front-end port, a protocol (Http or Https, these values are case-sensitive), and the SSL certificate name (if configuring SSL offload).
-- **Rule:** The rule binds the listener and the back-end server pool and defines which back-end server pool the traffic should be directed to when it hits a particular listener.
+* **Rule:** The rule binds the listener and the back-end server pool and defines which back-end server pool the traffic should be directed to when it hits a particular listener.
 Currently, only the *basic* rule is supported.
 The *basic* rule is round-robin load distribution.

 **Additional configuration notes**

 For SSL certificates configuration, the protocol in **HttpListener** should change to *Https* (case sensitive).
 The **SslCert** element is added to **HttpListener** with the value set to the same name as used in the upload of preceding SSL certificates section.
 The front-end port should be updated to 443.

 **To enable cookie-based affinity**: An application gateway can be configured to ensure that a request from a client session is always directed to the same VM in the web farm.
 This scenario is done by injection of a session cookie that allows the gateway to direct traffic appropriately.
 To enable cookie-based affinity, set **CookieBasedAffinity** to *Enabled* in the **BackendHttpSettings** element.

 You can construct your configuration either by creating a configuration object or by using a configuration XML file.
 To construct your configuration by using a configuration XML file, use the following sample: